 Brand innovation drives consumer engagement

-Tempting customers to pick a product off the shelf has never been more challenging – or more exciting.
-In a digitally dominated world, the right brand image is fundamental to attracting and retaining customers.
-Brands are increasingly embracing limited editions, personalisation and – in the food market – innovative flavour combinations that build on the core product and brand image to attract the next generation of consumers.
+With a universe of choices, tempting customers to choose your product from the shelf has never been more difficult – or more exciting.
+In a digital world, the right brand image is fundamental to attracting and retaining customers.
+Brands are increasingly embracing limited editions and personalization.
+Meanwhile, in the food market, companies are experimenting with innovative flavor combinations and building upon the core product and brand image to attract a whole new generation of consumers.

 How can brands manage this unprecedented demand volatility at a time when experimentation and product testing has become essential?
-Lee Metters, Group Business Development Director, at Domino Printing Sciences (Domino). explains how the convergence of digital Printing and coding and marking is enabling brand marketing teams to deliver just-in-time innovation that captures consumer attention.
+Domino Amjet Group Business Development Director Lee Metters explains how the convergence of digital printing and coding and marking is enabling brand marketing teams to deliver just-in-time innovation that captures consumer attention.

-The consumer demands of millennials, seeking a range of options such as ethically sourced products and plastic-free alternatives, as well as access to far more granular product information, has left retailers fundamentally reconsidering how their range engages their customers.
-In many ways, the onus of delivering change and responding to increased consumer demand has fallen on the brands.
-From flexible pack sizing to sustainable packaging and innovative design, consumers have pushed the demand right back up the supply chain requiring brands to make vital production line changes.
+Retailers are now fundamentally reconsidering how their range engages their customers, both young and old.
+In many ways, the onus of delivering change and responding to increased consumer demand has fallen on the brands themselves.
+From flexible pack sizing to sustainable packaging and innovative design, consumers have pushed the demand right back up the supply chain, requiring brands to make vital production line changes.

-Today, brands are stepping up by overhauling production processes, and utilising innovative printing technology to support incredibly short production lead times, to respond to retailers’ small-order, just-in-time demands.
-The number of pack sizes has multiplied to meet the consumer demand for more choice and smaller options – and packaging is being revamped to optimise environmental footprint.
+Brands are now stepping up by overhauling production processes, and utilizing innovative printing technology to support incredibly short production lead times, to respond to retailers’ small-order, just-in-time demands.
+The number of pack sizes has multiplied to meet the consumer demand for more choice and smaller options – and packaging is being revamped to optimize environmental footprint.
 For brands, such flexibility is now essential to retain retailer contracts and shelf space, but this speed of change creates new challenges.

 One key enabler is the increasing availability and cost-effectiveness of digital printing technology for packaging.
 Manufacturers’ ability to access short lead-time packaging production (down to 12-24 hours from an historic 5-7 day lead time) at affordable costs means just-in-time delivery is becoming possible.

-Now manufacturers can print best before dates, ingredient information, and customised packaging designs all within one site.
-This same digital printing technology can also be applied in-plant to allow packs to be customised and personalised online.
+Now manufacturers can print best before dates, ingredient information, and customized packaging designs all within one site.
+This same digital printing technology can also be applied in-plant to allow packs to be customized and personalized online.
 Extending production innovation in this way to include packaging is essential if companies are to make short lead-time design changes and still have great looking packaging without incurring untenable costs and waste.

-This helps to address legislative demands globally for improved food safety, but also meet the expectations of an environmentally aware consumer who wants clear information into ethical sourcing and food provenance.
+Today, QR Codes and Barcodes can helps address legislative demands globally for improved food safety and meet the expectations of environmentally aware consumers who want clear information about ethical sourcing and food provenance.
 The ability to share information about an item, including the origin of ingredients, provides a chance to appeal directly to those individuals actively looking to make more informed purchasing decisions.

-By remodelling production processes, and introducing digital Printing Solutions for use alongside coding and marking technology, brands can achieve an extraordinary pace of iteration.
-New products can be designed, produced, packed, and trialled on a near-daily basis.
-With ease of customisation, short-run efficiency, and short lead times, test marketing can be achieved incredibly quickly, enabling better targeting as well as short runs of limited editions.
+By remodeling production processes, and introducing digital printing solutions for use alongside coding and marking technology, brands can achieve an extraordinary pace of iteration.
+New products can be designed, produced, packed, and trialed on a near-daily basis.
+With ease of customization, short-run efficiency, and short lead times, test marketing can be achieved incredibly quickly, enabling better targeting as well as short runs of limited editions.

-In effect, by embracing this digitised model, brands can move from one or two product launches a year to continuous product launch mode and feed ever-increasing consumer demands.
+In effect, by embracing this digitized model, brands can move from one or two product launches a year to continuous product launch mode and feed ever-increasing consumer demands.